bogdanpolak/itdevcon9/CleanCodeInDelphi/README.md

 * doesn't contain duplication
 * is easier and cheaper to maintain

+### Code Bed smells

+* Dead code
+* Speculative Generality - no need “what if?”
+* Large classes
+* God object
+* Multiple languages in one file
+* Framework core modifications
+* Magic numbers - replace with const or var
+* Long if conditions - replace with function
+* Call super’s overwritten methods
+* Circular dependency
+* Circular references
+* Sequential coupling
+* Hard-coding
+* Too much inheritance - composition is better than inheritance

 ### Notes

 1. [Shubham Gupta - How to write clean code?
 Lessons learnt from “The Clean Code”](./notes/Mindworks.md)